 Rabbi David Wolpe Sinai Temple, Los Angeles, author of “Why Faith Matters”

-“When I was growing up with a guru in the house, I wish I had access to someone like Steve Hassan.
+“When I was growing up with a guru in the house, I wish I had access to someone like Steven Hassan.
 He just knows more about this than anyone else.
 He is wise, compassionate, fair and effective.
 I loved this new book.
 Read it and listen to him!”

 Jeffrey Moussaieff Masson, Author of When Elephants Weep, Against Therapy and My Father’s Guru

-“The essence of Steve Hassan’s work is the liberation of the human potential in all of us.
+“The essence of Steven Hassan’s work is the liberation of the human potential in all of us.
 Can anyone of us be really free when others are enslaved?
 Steve’s emphatic “no” to this agonizing question makes Freedom of Mind: Helping Loved Ones Leave Controlling People, Cults and Beliefs, a vibrant tool for so many of us in the helping professions.
-As a rabbi and teacher, I am always inspired by Steve Hassan’s integrity and determination.
+As a rabbi and teacher, I am always inspired by Steven Hassan’s integrity and determination.
 Let it continue for many years.”